Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         BEGIN_EXP = "begin" … "end"

-Expression; dynamic;
+Expression; dynamic; void;

 Expression of void type.
-It contains a sequence of void expressions, semi‑colon separated.
-Unlike with declarations, the semi‑colons are required.
+It contains a sequence of void expressions, semicolon separated.
+Unlike with declarations, the semicolons are required.
-There may be an extraneous semi‑colon at the end.
+There may be extraneous semicolons at the end.
 The same can be written using an `LPAREN_EXP`, but a `BEGIN_EXP` more expresses the intent.

 Example: